 On July 21, 2022 (the "Domestication Date"), Arclight completed the Business Combination as contemplated by the Business Combination Agreement.
 In connection therewith, ArcLight filed a notice of deregistration with the Cayman Islands Registrar of Companies, together with the necessary accompanying documents, and filed a certificate of incorporation and a certificate of corporate domestication with the Secretary of State of the State of Delaware, under which ArcLight was domesticated and continued as a Delaware corporation (the "Domestication").
-Pursuant to the Domestication, (i) each outstanding Class B ordinary share, par value \$0.0001 per share (the "Class B ordinary shares"), of ArcLight was automatically converted, on a one-for-one basis, into a Class A ordinary shares resulting from the conversion of Class B ordinary shares into Class A ordinary shares) was automatically converted, on a one-for-one basis, into a share of Class A common stock, par value \$0.0001 per share (the "Class A common stock"); (iii) each issued and outstanding whole warrant to purchase Class A ordinary shares of ArcLight automatically converted into a warrant to acquire one share of Class A common stock at an exercise price of \$11.50 per share (each an "OPAL warrant"); and (iv) each issued and outstanding unit of ArcLight that had not been previously separated into the underlying Class A ordinary shares of ArcLight and the underlying warrants of ArcLight upon the request of the holder thereof prior to the Domestication was cancelled and entitled the holder thereof to one share of Class A common stock and one-fifth of one OPAL warrant.
+Pursuant to the Domestication, (i) each outstanding Class B ordinary share, par value \$0.0001 per share (the "Class A ordinary shares"), of ArcLight was automatically converted, on a one-for-one basis, into a Class A ordinary share, par value \$0.0001 per share (the issued and outstanding Class A ordinary shares resulting from the conversion of Class B ordinary shares into Class A ordinary shares) was automatically converted, on a one-for-one basis, into a share of Class A common stock, par value \$0.0001 per share (the "Class A ordinary shares into Class A ordinary shares) was automatically converted, on a one-for-one basis, into a share of Class A common stock, par value \$0.0001 per share (the "Class A ordinary shares into Class A ordinary shares) was automatically converted, on a one-for-one basis, into a share of Class A common stock, par value \$0.0001 per share (the "Class A ordinary shares into Class A ordinary shares) was automatically converted, on a one-for-one basis, into a share of Class A common stock, par value \$0.0001 per share (the "Class A ordinary shares) into a share of Class A ordinary shares Class A ordinary shares (the "Class A ordinary shares) was automatically converted, on a one-for-one basis, into a share of Class A common stock, par value \$0.0001 per share (the "Class A common stock"); (iii) each issued and outstanding whole warrant to purchase Class A ordinary shares (the "Class A ordinary shares) (the share of Class A ordinary share (the "Class shares of ArcLight automatically converted into a warrant to acquire one share of Class A common stock at an exercise price of \$11.50 per share (each an "OPAL warrant"); and (iv) each issued and outstanding unit of ArcLight that had not been previously separated into the underlying Class A ordinary shares of ArcLight and the underlying warrants of ArcLight upon the request of the holder thereof prior to the Domestication was cancelled and entitled the holder thereof to one share of Class A common stock and one-fifth of one OPAL warrant.